 LinkedIn task is a reminder for you to contact a prospect in LinkedIn.
-Right now there is no way to integrate Linkedin with Growbots, because of the specific LinkedIn instructions and regulations.
+Right now, there is no way to integrate LinkedIn with Growbots, because of the specific LinkedIn instructions and regulations.

-When you select connect on LinkedIn, you can write the template of your message and later you can just copy it and paste in your LinkedIn invite.
+When you select connect on LinkedIn, you can write the template of your message, and later you can just copy it and paste in your LinkedIn invite.

-When you open the task in the Tasks section, we'll display the template and link to prospect's LinkedIn.
+When you open the task in the Tasks section, we'll display the template and the link to the prospect's LinkedIn.
 To make the process easier, you can click on Copy message to automatically copy the content of the message.

-To-do is a custom task that can be anything you want (eg. a notification to contact someone through your CRM, or to add him to some custom list, etc.).
+To-do is a custom task that can be anything you want (e.g. a notification to contact someone through your CRM, or to add him to some custom list etc.).
 You need to simply mark it as done (or skip it) to trigger the next steps of your sequence.